capprogram/2021bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 # Python Basic Data Analysis Tutorial

+Updated to Python 3 by D. Carr - May 2021

 To learn to load, manipulate, and plot data, complete the following tutorial.

 The tutorial assumes you will use the graphical Spyder interface in the Anaconda distribution of python, and explains how to install Anaconda. .